trion-development/docker-piwik-run/README.md

-Simple docker-compose setup to run piwik locally for development.
+Simple docker-compose setup to run piwik locally for development without the need to run additional setup or configuration steps in the browser.

 Usage